Summary

-Current Position: US Representative for AL 1st District since 2021
+Current Position: US Representative of AL 1st District since 2021

 Affiliation: Republican